mbkoltai/ExaStoLog/doc/README.md

 To calculate the stationary states of a model we need to assign values to the *2xn* (n=number of nodes) transition rates of the model.

-We can select a subset of the transition rates to have a specific value by their names, which is always comprised of *d_* or *u_* and the name of the respective node, and also define the vector of values we want them to have.
+We can select a subset of the transition rates to have a specific value by their names (always comprised of *d_* or *u_* and the name of the respective node), and also define the vector of values we want them to have.
 For example we can write: *chosen_rates={'u_p53','d_AKT1'};  chosen_rates_vals=[0.25, 0.15];*
-We can leave both variables empty to have uniform values:
+Alternatively, we can leave both variables empty to have uniform values:
 ```MATLAB
 chosen_rates=[]; chosen_rates_vals=[];
 ```

 Next we call the function to generate the table of transition rates.
-We need to select if we want to have the rates to have a uniform value or to be sampled from a normal distribution, in the latter case specify the mean and standard distribution:
+We need to choose if we want to have the rates to have a uniform value or to be sampled from a (normal) distribution, in the latter case we need to specify the mean and standard distribution:
 ```MATLAB
 % ARGUMENTS
 % <uniform> assigns a value of 1 to all params. <random> samples from a lognormal distribution